-You could save yourself the hassle and buy a pre-built gaming PC since there’s not a huge premium on a full rig these days, you can hand it over to someone else if things go wrong, and it sometimes bypasses stock issues to get your hands on the best graphics card that’s otherwise unavailable at the moment.
-Much like the best gaming laptop, however, rigid configurations mean you might not be able to get the exact combination of hardware you want.
+You could save yourself the hassle and buy a pre-built gaming PC since there’s not a huge premium on a full rig these days and it can even be a cheeky way of avoiding stock issues surrounding the best graphics cards.
+Much like the best gaming laptop, however, rigid configurations mean you might not get the exact combination of hardware you want.

 1. Ensure all your components are functioning properly